background

 Durable Power of Attorney

-A durable power of attorney appoints a trusted individual to handle your financial and legal matters if you become unable to manage them, ensuring continuity.
+A durable power of attorney designates a trusted individual to manage your financial and legal affairs if you become incapacitated, ensuring continuity.

 Healthcare Directives